microsoft/MLOpsTemplate/src/workshop/README.md

 - Part 6: Observability

 ## Repo Structure
+> Note: This is the repository file structure from the repository root.
 - `README.md` > Core README for the repository
 - `.github`
 	- `actions` > YAML files for Github Actions relating to AML job creation, and endpoint deployment